Pressure Cooker Pork Vindaloo

 Step 1

 Sprinkle cubed pork with a slat.
 Heat 2 tablespoons olive oil in a pressure cooker turned to the sauté mode.
-Working in batches, brown the meat in a single layer on all sides, 5-7 minutes per batch.
+Working in batches, brown the meat in a single layer on all sides, for 5-7 minutes per batch.
 Using a slotted spoon, transfer browned pork to a plate.

 Step 2